IBMDataScience/Strata2016/README.md

 #Step 4.
 Execute the steps in your notebook.

-Run code cells in your notebook..
-Note: Read instructions..
-Some cells require you yo enter code.
+Run code cells in your notebook.
+Note: Read instructions.
+Some cells require you to enter the code.

+*Interface Hint:
-*Interface Hint: Jupyter notebook cells are driving by commands buttons along the top.
-Just hit play button to run code in active cell.
+Jupyter notebooks are cell driving with commands buttons along the top.
+Just hit play button to run code in an active cell.

-If your in IBM Booth, when your done, show your executed code to IBMer and get your Raspberry Pi 3!
+If your doing the Lab in IBM Booth: #439, once completed, show your executed code to booth rep. and earn your Raspberry Pi 3!